eBay/modshot/README.md

 --tolerance | -t    Mismatch tolerance percentage.
 Defaults to  0.05% --cookie | -c       The cookie value to be set in the cookie HTTP header --domain | -d       The domain to set the cookie.
-By defalut '*' would be used --help | -h         Displays this information
+By defalut '*' would be used --prefix | -p       A prefix that would be prepended to the screenshot image name --help | -h         Displays this information
 ```
 **Example 1:**